PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 For more examples, you can watch my aforementioned video.

-Piecewise functions in addition to Calculus magnanimously contribute in mathematical modeling of various day-to-day real-life problems, which are later evaluated to get optimal and exact solutions.
-I have tried to compile some examples from the fields of Accounts, Physics, Biology, etc, which would help you to get an idea about the applications and significance of piecewise functions.
+Piecewise functions in addition to Calculus magnanimously contribute to the mathematical modeling of various day-to-day real-life problems, which are later evaluated to get optimal and exact solutions.
+I have tried to compile some examples from the fields of accounting, Physics, Biology, etc, which would help you to get an idea about the applications and significance of piecewise functions.

-- In Denmark, income tax is assigned on the basis of income value, here f(x) is function that represents the percentage of income that is deducted as tax and ‘x’ defines the income value.
+• In Denmark, income tax is assigned on the basis of income value, here f(x) is the function that represents the percentage of income that is deducted as tax, and ‘x’ defines the income value.

 Where C(x) is the total cost of caps, and ‘x’ is the number of caps so-ordered.

-- Most of the time there is just one copy of each gene in the early stage of growth of a eukaryotic cell, which is represented as Ni-1.
-Whereas, in bacterias, there are multiple DNA plasmids in each cell (more than 100).
-Now for the sake of simplicity, it is assumed that before cell division genes or DNAs including plasmid DNA are duplicated.
-Here we have symbolized the cycle period of cell division as “𝜏”, thus, the following piecewise function can be used to explain cell volume factor v(t).
+• Most of the time, there is just one copy of each gene in the early stage of growth of a eukaryotic cell, which is represented as Ni-1. whereas in bacteria, there are multiple DNA plasmids in each cell (more than 100).
+Now for the sake of simplicity, it is assumed that before cell division, genes or DNAs including plasmid DNA are duplicated.
+Here we have symbolized the cycle period of cell division as “?”, thus, the following piecewise function can be used to explain cell volume factor v(t).

-- A heavy duty vehicle is moving on highway with a variable velocity defined piecewisely below;
+• A heavy-duty vehicle is moving on the highway with a variable velocity defined piecewise below;

 Conclusion